-Select Communication Setup from the Configuration Mode menu to display or change the communication settings for your PanelView terminal.
+Configure Communication Select Communication Setup from the Configuration Mode menu to display or change the communication settings for your PanelView terminal.
 The screen that appears depends on the communication protocol of the terminal.

-DH-485 Communications
+DH-485 Communication

 The DH-485 screen lets you modify or display DH-485 settings for either a DH-485 or RS-232 PanelView terminal.
-Default settings are:
+These are the default settings.

-- Max Node Address = 31

-- Node Address = 2
+- Max Node Address = 31 - Node Address = 2

-- Baud Rate = 19200
+• Communication Rate = 19200